 During 2020, Sherry began a daily art practice of creating animal-related drawings and scratchboard engravings for some art therapy to help pass the expanding time between diminishing client work.
 She developed an insatiable itch for scratchboard.
 This unique and historied subtractive illustration technique lends itself to dramatic imagery with vivid contrasts and subtle textures requiring exceptional precision and attention to detail, and it quickly became her medium of choice.
 After a few weeks of enjoying her creative practice, Sherry showed a few friends her artwork.
 The scratchboards were a hit and Sherry received her first private pet portrait commissions.

-Sherry works alongside her assortment of beloved creatures in a sunlit studio immersed in her wildlife garden, surrounded by the photos, artwork, books, and antique drawing tools she’s inherited or collected over the years.
+Sherry works alongside her beloved creatures in a sunlit studio immersed in her wildlife garden, surrounded by the photos, artwork, books, and antique drawing tools she’s inherited or collected over the years.
 She enjoys revealing the twinkling of an eye, the shimmer of a scale, or the softness of a whisker that reflects the individual expression of each embodied being.
 She feels lucky and thankful that this new artistic work allows her to connect her passion for animals, reverence for life, talent for creativity, and appreciation for detail while creating something meaningful that helps her customers celebrate, honor, heal, and memorialize some of their most precious relationships.

 Sherry has continued her art education since those early days in her grandfather’s studio.
 She’s studied drawing, photography, woodcut engraving, printmaking, and sumi-e at Alexandria, VA’s Torpedo Factory, and copper oil painting at Lorton’s Workhouse Arts Center.
 Most recently, she earned a natural history illustration certificate from the University of Newcastle, EdX.
 In keeping with family tradition, Sherry’s mother (a talented professional artist) also advises Sherry in her creative work.

 In 2019, while wholly embracing her mid-life crisis, Sherry enthusiastically took up a new type of riding—motorcycles!
 Scratchboard is also well-suited for depicting the varied tonal depths of chrome and gears found in motorcycles, automobiles, and many things mechanical.
 In light of this, she began including select motorcycle portraits in her artwork.